quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Information in both directions during the handshake, such that this data is authenticated.

-In QUIC version 1, the Version Information is transmitted using a new transport parameter, version_information.
+In QUIC version 1, the Version Information is transmitted using a new "version_information" transport parameter; see {{Section 7.4 of QUIC}}.
 The contents of Version Information are shown below (using the notation from the "Notational Conventions" section of {{QUIC}}):

 ~~~
 Version Information {